-It's certainly possible, although OLED supply constraints might be the only thing making Apple second-guess the decision – especially if they're rolling out two iPhone XS models this month.
+It's certainly possible, although OLED supply constraints might be the only thing making Apple second-guess the decision – especially after rolling out two iPhone XS models last month.

 That said, the iPad Pro already had a pretty incredible screen, with 120Hz ProMotion, True Tone colours, and fantastic resolution and brightness – so another LCD screen along those lines wouldn't disappoint.
 MySmartPrice, for its part, believes that both Pro models will indeed stick with LCD this time around.

 We certainly hope that the switch to OLED pans out this year, but we're not yet convinced.

 How much power will the Apple iPad Pro (2018) pack?